Kutimo/eksamen_emne6/exam_blazor_wasm/exam_blazor_wasm/README.md

   result with `IsSuccess = true` and the actual data
 - `Failure_ReturnsIsSuccessFalse` - Verifies failure result and update
   `IsSuccess = false` and an error message.

+**Integration Tests**
+- `GetUsersAsync_ReturnsRealUsers_FromApi` - We test the code against the actual api, and verify that we get data back.

 <!-- ACKNOWLEDGMENTS -->